UCL-RITS/GridEngine-OpenSSH/README.md

-# OpenSSH-GridEngine integration
+# GridEngine-OpenSSH integration

 ##Existing integrations

-On a typical grid engine base cluster grid-engine and ssh interact in two ways:
+On a typical grid engine based cluster grid-engine and ssh interact in two ways:

 * When qrsh uses ssh as an rsh_command to launch tasks on a node.